-These symptoms - along with many others - can themselves cause anxiety because they are so foreign to the person experiencing them.
-Any time someone experiences strange sensations they run the risk of developing nervousness and anxiety as a result, especially if some of those symptoms - like heart palpitations - are scary.
+These symptoms,along with many others,can develop into anxiety because they are so foreign to the person experiencing them.
+Any time someone experiences strange sensations they run the risk of developing nervousness and anxiety as a result, especially if some of those symptoms,like heart palpitations, are frightening.

 Fighting Your Anxiety and Your Hyperthyroidism